• Skip to secondary menu

 September 16, 2025 by Dow Scoggins

-Picture this: it’s 1844 in Scotland, and the first-ever photo of folks sipping beer is snapped, just 18 years after the world’s first photograph.
+Picture this: it’s 1844 in Scotland, and the first photo of folks drinking beer is snapped, just 18 years after the world’s first photograph.
 Scottish shutterbugs Robert Adamson and David Octavius Hill are behind the lens, capturing a chill moment.

 Hill wasn’t just a tech whiz with his calotype camera—he had a knack for charm, cracking jokes, and reading the room, which made his photos pop.
 In this shot, he’s on the right, likely sharing a laugh and a brew with his pals James Ballantine and Dr. George Bell.
 Bell, the guy in the middle, helped shake up Scotland’s poor relief system with the 1845 Poor Law and wrote Day and Night in the Wynds of Edinburgh.
 Ballantine?
 He was a writer and stained-glass artist, plus his dad was an Edinburgh brewer—talk about beer in the blood!